A General Overview of D2L for Faculty and Students

 D2L Homepages and Navigation

 After successfully logging into D2L faculty and students view the My Home page.
 This page includes several widgets (the text areas each with green title bars, such as News, Welcome, and Library Resources).
-The News items are written by Leif Nelson, the D2L administrator for the UW-Green Bay campus.
 Also included is a list of all courses available to the individual logged on.
 Students can only see their current courses; instructors typically see all their courses including those from past and future semesters.
 No one can see courses they are not assigned to.